The Best Hypoallergenic Baby FormulasThis post may contain affiliate links. Please read my disclosure.

 Partially Hydrolyzed Formulas: These take a cow’s milk protein whey and break it up into large pieces.
 But this can still trigger an allergic reaction in babies who are allergic to cow’s milk.

 Extensively Hydrolyzed Formulas: These are hypoallergenic.
 They are made for infants who can’t digest or are allergic to intact cow’s milk protein.
 These formulas break the casein (the cow’s milk protein) into pieces.
 The healthiest options in this category actually come from Europe.
 HiPP Comfort is most similar to a US hypoallergenic formula.
 It has extensively hydrolyzed whey protein and does not contain casein (100:0 ratio).
 In addition, HiPP Comfort has a reduced lactose content.
 For those who have babies who are sensitive to both whey and casein, this may be the formula for you!
-HiPP HA is another good option, because it does contain extensively hydrolyzed whey protein, however the casein is still intact (60:40 ratio).
+HiPP HA is another good option, because it does contain extensively hydrolyzed whey protein, and it doesn’t contain casein (100:0 ratio), but it does not have a reduced lactose content.
 Common Extensively Hydrolyzed formulas in the US include Alimentum® or Nutramigen®, but I don’t like these for a variety of reasons (more on that below!)

 Amino Acid Based Formulas: These are hypoallergenic.
 These don’t include whole protein molecules at all.
 Instead, they contain all the basic amino acids, which are the building blocks of protein.
 These are the most expensive and are used when babies react even to extensively hydrolyzed formula.
 Common and Amino Acid Based formulas in the US include Neocate® or EleCare®.
 These don’t have great ingredients, but there isn’t a better option that I’ve found out there!

-What makes the European hypoallergenic formulas far superior to the US ones?
+What makes European hypoallergenic formulas better than US formulas?

 - No processed or refined sugars (syrup, syrup solids, maltodextrin, sugar, brown rice syrup, etc).